Originally published in 2015. Edited and corrected.

 Deliberate Discrediting of Science and Scientists

 There are two classic examples in recent years of how good science has been rejected because it conflicts with an agenda: 1) evolution; and 2) climate change.
-Evolution is a process that explains how biological diversity arises by change in the inherited genotype (genetic make-up of the organism) and phenotype (the observable characteristics) through generations of offspring.
+Evolution is a process that explains how biological diversity arises by changes in the inherited genotype (genetic make-up of the organism) and phenotype (the observable characteristics) through generations of offspring.
 The word “overwhelming” is often used to describe the amount of evidence supporting evolution.
 There is no doubt that evolution happens in biology, and that humans evolved from more primitive primate species (not monkeys!).
-Evolution is as established and verifiable as many other part of science, such as gravity, germ theory, etc. I don’t need to list through all the evidence in favor of evolution here, that information is available to anyone who honestly wants to know the truth.
+Evolution is as established and verifiable as many other parts of science, such as gravity, germ theory, etc. I don’t need to list all the evidence in favor of evolution here, that information is available to anyone who honestly wants to know the truth.
 However, evolution goes directly against the concept that God created the species (including humans) as they are, and that humans are somehow special among the many species of animals.
 Therefore, those people who are unable to let go of their belief that God exists and that he created the species as they are, must reject evolution, try to discredit the science behind it, and even teach children known falsehoods in science classes, all because the truth of evolution challenges their pre-conceived conclusion that God created humans as we are.
-They are following the second method in the diagram above.

-Both of these (evolution and climate change) are great examples of the political and religious process of having an agenda or a conclusion, and then going out and looking for evidence to support your agenda, rather than forming your conclusions based on all the evidence.
-Sadly, many people have been led to believe exactly the opposite: that scientists have an agenda with evolution and climate change and that they are making it all up to support their agenda.
+Both of these (evolution and climate change) are great examples of the political and religious process of having an agenda or a conclusion, and then going out and looking for evidence to support that agenda, rather than forming conclusions based on all the evidence.
+Sadly, many people have been led to believe exactly the opposite: that scientists have an agenda with evolution and climate change, and they are making it all up to support their agenda.
 Nothing could be further from the truth.

 Don’t Scientists Have an Agenda Too?

-The short answer is no. Scientists are human of course, so they all have biases and are capable of making mistakes.
-But, the scientific method is specifically designed to remove human bias, errors, and agendas.
+The short answer is no. Scientists are human, of course, so they all have biases and are capable of making mistakes.
+But the scientific method is specifically designed to remove human bias, errors, and agendas.
 The whole point of the scientific method is to discover without bias.
 Yes, some scientists have an agenda.
-Yes, some scientists do take money from a funding agency that wants to prove they are right more than they want to discover the real truth about something (think pharmaceutical companies).
-But, the vast majority of scientists deliberately try to remove bias from their work, look for the honest answer regardless of what they want the answer to be, and when they do have their findings, they present them publicly for others to review and criticize to ensure they are valid findings.
+Yes, some scientists do take money from funding agencies that want to prove they are right more than they want to discover the real truth about something (think pharmaceutical companies).
+But the vast majority of scientists deliberately try to remove bias from their work, look for the honest answer regardless of what they want the answer to be, and when they do have their findings, they present them publicly for others to review and criticize to ensure they are valid findings.
 That is the way good science is conducted in research institutions, and the vast majority of the time it works to uncover a lot of knowledge about the world around us.

 If you get into a disagreement or argument with a scientist about his or her particular area of expertise, then one of two things is likely to happen.
 Firstly, and much more likely, you are wrong and are not accepting the evidence that the scientist is using to back up their position.
-(A simple example would be having an argument with a physicist about whether the earth is round or flat.
+(A simple example would be arguing with a physicist about whether the earth is round or flat.
 You are wrong.
-They are right.
-They are right because they have based their position on the evidence).
-Or, secondly, you are right and the scientist is wrong because they have either left the scientific method of examining only the evidence, or they have over-extended themselves beyond what the evidence tells them.
+He is right.
+The physicist is right because he based his position on the evidence).
+Or, secondly, you are right and the scientist is wrong because he has either left the scientific method of examining only the evidence, or he has over-extended himself beyond what the evidence tells him.
 (An example of this would be if a physicist tells you that we know we are in the only universe in existence.
-We don’t have enough evidence to support that claim, and if a scientist claimed that fact, then they have forgotten not to extend their conclusions beyond the evidence).
+We don’t have enough evidence to support that claim, and if a scientist claimed that fact, then he has forgotten not to extend his conclusions beyond the evidence).

 Why Do Scientists Seem So Arrogant?

 In short, because they are right!
 Remember, when they are doing their job properly, scientists only form their conclusions based on evidence and facts and limit their conclusions when they don’t have enough evidence.
 Therefore, when they do draw a conclusion about something, it is very, very likely to be correct.
 You’ll notice that it is very hard to win an argument with someone when they do this.
 Try to take the position in an argument that the sky is not blue, or that gravity does not exist and see how you do.
-If you knew nothing about gravity, you might think a physicist seemed arrogant for being so adamant that they are right about gravity.
-But, they are only adamant because the evidence overwhelmingly supports their position.
+If you knew nothing about gravity, you might think a physicist seemed arrogant for being so adamant that he is right about gravity.
+But the physicist is only adamant because the evidence overwhelmingly supports his position.
 If you base your arguments on evidence and are careful not to overextend your position beyond the evidence, then you will always be right, simple as that.
-Of course, most scientists have extensive knowledge on one specific topic that is far greater than the average person.
+Of course, most scientists have extensive knowledge on one specific topic that is far greater than that of the average person.
 Therefore, when you argue with them on that one topic, they are always right and you are always wrong (assuming they base their argument in evidence).
 This can seem like arrogance.